 Nancy did become a writer and today all her books are published by Penguin.

 But the road was not smooth.
 During her senior year studying English at Yale, Nancy panicked about earning a living.
 She learned just enough programming to land a high-tech job.
 She still works part-time as a technical writer for a software company.

 Nancy's first novel, Are You Alone on Purpose, surprised her by being realistic young adult (YA) fiction.
 Her second novel, The Killer's Cousin, shocked her more by being a YA suspense thriller, and it won the Edgar award.

 Nancy returned to realistic YA fiction with her sixth book, the National Book award finalist The Rules of Survival, and then moved to fantasy with Impossible.
 She's followed that up with two more fantasies, Extraordinary and Unthinkable (the three books form a loose trilogy).

 She says, “I like writing about young characters in deep trouble and lots of pain, who are pushed into a transformative experience.
 I think this is why, regardless of genre, everything I write is always also YA.”
 Her books have been translated into Danish, German, Dutch, Spanish, Japanese, French, Korean, Russian, Polish, and Turkish.

 Nancy has served as chair of the judging panel for the National Book Awards in Young People's Literature, and as a judge in the YA category for the Edgar awards.

 From time to time, Nancy also teaches the writing of fiction.

 Nancy is married to life coach and birding enthusiast Jim McCoy.
-They live north of Boston, though it must be admitted that Nancy mostly lives right where she always has, in her own head.
+They live north of Boston, though for better or worse, Nancy mostly lives right where she always has: in her own head.